Person

 Overview

-I resolved accessibility errors, boosted designer productivity by 30%, and built a tokenised system scalable enough to rebrand an entire sister site - saving the team close to a month of rework down the line.
+I built Punters' first design system from scratch in three months.
+It cleared 1,450+ accessibility errors, lifted designer productivity by 30%, and turned out solid enough to later rebrand an entire sister site, saving close to a month of rework down the line.

 My Role

-I was the lead designer for the design system, with full ownership over its architecture and execution.
+Lead designer for the design system, with full ownership of the architecture and the build.

-This included creating and naming design tokens, building tokenised components, establishing Figma styles and variables, and prototyping interactive components.
-I also led adoption across a cross-functional team of 15 - designers, developers, and product managers - guiding them through an entirely new way of working.
+That covered creating and naming the design tokens, building tokenised components, setting up Figma styles and variables, and prototyping the interactive components.
+I also led adoption across a cross-functional team of 15: designers, developers, and product managers.

 Problem